tommysrepos/Hasenhuttl/README.md

 Changelog (MM/DD/YY):

+12/07/23 - Added styling to the '.match' cards that will display white font colour against the green background.
+Added styling to all clue cards to increase the font size and center the text content with flex display.

+Changed textContent from appending directly to clueCard3 to a p tag which will be appended to clueCard3 (makes styling the text possible).

+Create p element and create text content containing format string userChoice and append it to the clue card with '.hint-bar-name' class.
+This will display the user's guess on every iteration of the hintbar.

-12/05/23 - Created logic that will loop through the playerList comparing the userChoice to the property name value of each object in the playerlist.
+12/06/23 - Created logic that will loop through the playerList comparing the userChoice to the property name value of each object in the playerlist.
 When userChoice matches the current loop iteration's name value, it will compare the current iteration to the mystery player name value.
 If they are the same, the class '.match' will be added to the clue card changing the background colour to green.
 If they are not the same, '.match' will not be added.
 Text content displaying the property value of the current clue card.

 12/05/23 - Created div .hint-container that holds the hint bars for each guess.
 Added overflow scroll on y-axis to keep the hint bars condensed.
 Created function hintGenerator() which is called when the listener on playerGuess is triggered.
 This function will create a hintbar and divs for player name, team, nationality, position, age, jersey number.
 The hintbar will be appended to the hint container.
 The various divs will be appended to the hintbar.